Imperial-Brew/rfq-sender/docs/PROJECT_STATUS.md

-# RFQ Sender System - Project Status Report
+# docs/PROJECT_STATUS.md - Project Status Report

 ## Overview
 This document provides a comprehensive status report of the RFQ Sender System as of June 19, 2025.
 It covers the current state of the project, including functionality, code quality, documentation, and outstanding issues.